kaizhu256/node-jslint-lite/README.md

 /*
 example.js

-this node script will will run a browser version of jslint and csslint
+this script will will run a browser version of jslint and csslint

 instruction
     1. save this script as example.js